emberjs/ember.js/CONTRIBUTING.md

 NOTE: Partially copied from https://raw.github.com/thoughtbot/factory_girl_rails/master/CONTRIBUTING.md

-# Travis CI Tests
+# CI (Github Actions) Tests

-We use [Travis CI](https://travis-ci.org/emberjs/ember.js/pull_requests) to test each PR before it is merged.
+We use [GitHub Actions](https://github.com/ember.js/ember.js/actions?query=workflow%3ABuild+event%3Apull_request) to test each PR before it is merged.

-When you submit your PR (or later change that code), a Travis build will automatically be kicked off.
+When you submit your PR (or later change that code), a CI build will automatically be kicked off.
 A note will be added to the PR, and will indicate the current status of the build.

-Within the Travis build, you can see that we (currently) run six different test suites.
+Within the CI build, you can see that we (currently) run six different test suites.

 * The `each-package` test suite is closest to what you normally run locally on your machine.
 * The `build-tests EMBER_ENV=production...` test suite runs tests against a production build.
 * The `browserstack` test suite runs tests against various supported browsers.

-## Common Travis CI Build Issues
+## Common CI Build Issues

 ### Production Build Failures